Carl Heinrich von Heineken: Biography

 In 1746, King Augustus III of Poland appointed him director of the royal collection of prints and drawings.
-Tasked with adding to the collection, he developed a wide network embracing artists, scholars, and collectors.
-Heineken was especially interested in woodcuts and engravings from the period before Albrecht Dürer and bought many examples for the collection.
+Tasked with adding to the collection, he developed a wide network of artists, scholars, and collectors.
+Heineken was interested especially in woodcuts and engravings from the period before Albrecht Dürer and bought many examples for the collection.
 Among his acquisitions were paintings by Correggio and Raphael.
 He was knighted as a Reichsritter in 1749.